open-component-model/ocm/docs/reference/ocm_add_resource-configuration.md

     This OPTIONAL property describes a list of spiff libraries to include in template processing.

-  The variable settigs from the command line are available as binding, also.
+  The variable settings from the command line are available as binding, also.
 They are provided under the node
   <code>values</code>.

   Options used to configure fields: <code>--inputCompress</code>, <code>--inputLibraries</code>, <code>--inputPath</code>, <code>--inputValues</code>, <code>--mediaType</code>